GuyRayOv/Stocks/README.md

 The project implements all major stages of a **deep learning pipeline of time series**, including:
 1. **Data preparation** – Download ticker data + exhogen indexes (S&P, NASDAQ, Oil, Gold, RealEstate, Inflation) into a table of ~300 ts features
 2. **Feature recomandation** – Using ML/XGB to suggest 20 best features for each stock.
 Saving final table to a csv
-3. **Select best NN and X_features** – Testing LSTM, GRU, CNN and Mix-combinations with few combination of X_features against the csv file
+3. **Select best NN and its X_features** – Testing LSTM, GRU, CNN and Mix-combinations with few options of X_features against the csv file
 4. **Future prediction** – Using best MM and X_features to predict the next few days of the TKL

 ---